-OVERVIEW: The Georgia-Pacific Foundation, the philanthropic arm of the U.S.-based papermaking company, has a directive to “improve life in the communities where we live and work.”
-It seeks this improvement by giving in four areas: Education, the environment, community enrichment and entrepreneurship.
+OVERVIEW: The Georgia-Pacific Foundation, the philanthropic arm of the U.S.-based papermaking company, seeks to “improve life in the communities” where the company has a presence.
+It seeks this improvement by giving in four areas: education, the environment, community enrichment, and entrepreneurship.

-IP TAKE: While funding theater—and the arts in general—isn't the primary financial commitment made by this foundation, it does do so, under the general umbrella of its commitment to community enrichment.
-So be sure to frame your theater program as an integrated part of your community's identity and betterment will stand a better chance of securing funding.
+IP TAKE: While theater funding—and the arts in general—is not a priority for this foundation, it does support theater under the umbrella of its commitment to community enrichment.
+Theater programs framed as an integrated part of their community's identity and betterment will stand a better chance of securing funding.

-The Georgia-Pacific Foundation has an open application process with a recently revised application.
-It's a rolling application, and the foundation states you'll receive notification within 60 days.
+The Georgia-Pacific Foundation has an open application process.
+It is a rolling application, and the foundation states grant seekers will receive notification within 60 days.